-Step 3: Have team members rate each of the component's criteria individually and be prepared to share with the team.
-This can be done prior to convening or during a facilitated activity with the team.
+Step 2: Have team members rate each of the indicators in the Rubric individually and be prepared to share with the team.
+Team members can rate the indicators prior to convening or during a facilitated activity with the team.

-Step 4: After sharing individual ratings with the team, engage in consensus building to create a team rating for each item.
+Step 3: After sharing individual ratings with the team, engage in consensus building to create a team rating for each item.

-- Averaging individual scores is not recommended, especially if there are outliers. - To facilitate a more efficient and effective process, focus consensus building efforts on those items in which the team's individual ratings are more than two numbers apart (i.e., one member rates an item a 1 while another rates it a 3). - Provide evidence for any ratings of a 4 or 5. - Although the rubric provides descriptions for ratings 1, 3, and 5, consider ratings of 2 and 4 when the team believes their implementation falls between two of the described implementation levels.
+- Averaging individual scores is not recommended, especially if there are outliers. - To facilitate a more efficient process, focus consensus building efforts on those items in which the team's individual ratings are more than two numbers apart (i.e., one member rates an item a 1 while another rates it a 3). - Provide evidence for any ratings of a 4 or 5. - Although the Rubric provides descriptions for ratings 1, 3, and 5, consider ratings of 2 and 4 when the team believes their implementation falls between two of the described implementation levels.

-Step 5: Summarize the findings and prioritize areas of concern and future focus.
+Step 4: Summarize the findings and prioritize areas of concern and future focus.

-It is important to remember that the rubric was designed to provide local educators an opportunity to engage in self-reflection, identify strengths and limitations of current implementation, and engage in continuous improvement around MTSS implementation.
+It is important to remember that the Rubric was designed to provide local educators an opportunity to engage in self-reflection, identify strengths and limitations of current implementation, and engage in continuous improvement around MTSS implementation.